In our handy PrivateVPN video review, we take a look at some of their pros and cons.

 Trials and money-back guarantee

 Unlike many providers on the market, PrivateVPN offers a generous 7-day free trial of their service.
-This speaks volumes about the confidence the company has in their product and its ability to deliver a blinding service as VPN free trials are hard to find.
+This speaks volumes about the confidence the company has in their product and its ability to deliver a blinding service as free VPN trials that offer the service in full are hard to find.

 PrivateVPN accepts all major payment methods – as you might expect from a premium VPN service.
 But, something that might interest the more privacy-conscious user is that it now also accept Bitcoin for payment.
 This means that you can pay for the VPN with added anonymity if you wish.